- International Fees

 - Understand the basic principles of photogrammetry and stereo viewing.

-- Demonstrate the geometry of a stereo-model using CAD.
+- Demonstrate the geometry of a stereo-model.

-- Measure elevations and identify objects using a 3D software environment.
+- Measure elevations and identify objects.

 - Process a LiDAR point cloud dataset to produce a digital elevation model and contours.